Theoretical study of orbital torque: Dependence on ferromagnet species and nonmagnetic layer thickness: Results and Discussion

 A similarly long-range behavior is found in Cu/FM systems.
 As noted above, the opposite Cu bulk contribution in Cu/Ni in the clean regime is clearly visible in Fig.~\ref{fig:torque_thickness}(g).
 Interestingly, the characteristic length in Cu/FM systems remains relatively robust even for $\Gamma=100$~meV [Fig.~\ref{fig:torque_thickness}(h)], unlike Ti/FM, where the length shortens considerably with increasing disorder.
 The distinct thickness dependences between Ti/FM and Cu/FM thus warrant further investigation.
 Also, a more quantitative analysis would require explicit treatment of extrinsic scattering, which is beyond the scope of this work.

 Finally, we emphasize that the NM bulk contribution mainly originates from the OT.
-Although both OT and self-induced SOT can, in principle, depend on NM thickness (see Sec.~\ref{sec:phenomenology}), the latter contribution is likely minor for two reasons.
-First, first-principles calculations show that the spin Hall conductivity of ferromagnetic Ni is significantly large, comparable to that of Pt, whereas that of ferromagnetic Co is negligible.~\cite{go2024first} In our calculations, however, the torques in NM/Co and NM/Ni are of the same order of magnitude.
-Second, the length scale of a self-induced SOT is governed by the spin diffusion length of the NM, which can reach several hundred nanometers in light NMs such as Cu.~\cite{yakata2006temperature} By contrast, the thickness dependence observed here extends only up to about 10~nm, suggesting a much shorter relevant length scale.
+Although both OT and self-induced SOT can, in principle, depend on NM thickness (see Sec.~\ref{sec:phenomenology}), the latter contribution is likely minor for the following reasons.
+First, when the OHE in the NM layer is suppressed, the torque becomes negligible, as shown in Figs.~\ref{fig:torque}(b) and \ref{fig:torque}(c).
+Second, first-principles calculations show that the spin Hall conductivity of ferromagnetic Ni is significantly large, comparable to that of Pt, whereas that of ferromagnetic Co is negligible.~\cite{go2024first} In our calculations, however, the torques in NM/Co and NM/Ni are of the same order of magnitude.
+Lastly, the length scale of a self-induced SOT is governed by the spin diffusion length of the NM, which can reach several hundred nanometers in light NMs such as Cu.~\cite{yakata2006temperature} By contrast, the thickness dependence observed here extends only up to about 10~nm, suggesting a much shorter relevant length scale.
 Meanwhile, we note that the possibility of a self-induced OT cannot be entirely ruled out.
 The orbital Hall conductivities for Co and Ni are comparable,~\cite{salemi2022first, go2024first} and an orbital diffusion length on the order of a few nanometers is plausible.
 A clear identification and separation of such effects are left for future work.